Skip to content

 return response;

-Use Page Rules to exclude non-WordPress portions of the site from caching using Cache Level: Bypass.
+Create a cache rule to exclude non-WordPress portions of the site from caching using Cache eligibility: Bypass cache.
 This option disables all caching, including static assets for those paths.
 As a result, we recommend disabling APO via the response header.